RBAC

 Permission Types

 Akeyless has six main permission types for Items, Access Roles, Auth Methods, and Targets that can be assigned to specific items, folders, or entire accounts.
-For Secure Remote Access only, there are three permission types.
+For Secure Remote Access only, there are six permission types.

 The built-in admin role has full access to all parts of the accounts.